microsoft/msbuild-lab323-declarative-agent/lab/theory-1.md

-☑️  Well done, you've built a solid foundation in the theory of declarative agents.
+☑️  Well done, you've built a solid foundation in the theory of Declarative Agents.
 Select **Next >** to go to the next chapter.